-How successful a credit union is at earning money has an effect on its long-term survivability.
-Earnings can be retained by the credit union, giving a boost to its capital buffer, or be used to address problematic loans, likely making the credit union more resilient in times of trouble.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+A credit union's profitability has an effect on its long-term survivability.
+Earnings can be retained by the credit union, giving a boost to its capital cushion, or be used to deal with problematic loans, likely making the credit union more resilient in tough times.
+Obviously, credit unions that are losing money have less ability to do those things.

-On Bankrate's test of earnings, GLOVER scored 4 out of a possible 30, failing to reach the national average of 10.31.
+On Bankrate's earnings test, GLOVER scored 8 out of a possible 30, below the national average of 10.11.

-GLOVER had an earnings ratio of 1.00 percent in our test, equal to the average for all credit unions, suggesting that it's running neck and neck with its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, above the average for all credit unions, a sign that it's running ahead of its peers in this area.